 Sodium montmorillonites with a high exchange capacity and hectorite are specially processed to make organoclays.
 In this process, the exchangeable ions are replaced with organic compounds such as alkylamines and many others.
 These organo-clay montmorillonites are used as thickeners in paints, greases, oil-base drilling fluids, to gel various organic liquids, cleanup oil spills, and recently nanocomposites.

-Bentonite clay is found to absorb these toxins and others.
+found to absorb these toxins and others.
 In fact, some people even eat small amounts of calcium bentonite clay as a way to cleanse the body of these harmful elements.

 Calcium bentonite clay is also a popular ingredient in skincare products.
 Applying a lotion or cream with bentonite clay in it creates a barrier between your skin and possible irritants.

 Bentonite clay also helps skincare products adhere to your skin and be more water resistant.
 Sunscreen that contains bentonite clay has been found to be more effective than some other sunscreens without it.